jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 * Never expect a fixed set of resources, plan for dynamic set of resources, and build mechanisms to deal with dynamic changes.

-* Dynamic scaling requires automation in most cases.
+* Dynamic scaling requires automation in most cases, e.g., to turn on new service instances.
 See again {{I-D.pignataro-enviro-sustainability-architecture}} for a discussion of automation.

 From Hesham: